phoenixframework/phoenix/docs/contexts.md

   end
 ```

 We changed the `:on_delete` option from `:nothing` to `:delete_all`, which will generate a foreign key constraint that will delete all credentials for a given user when the user is removed from the database.
 Likewise, we also passed `null: false` to disallow creating credentials without an existing user.
-By using a database constraint, we enforce data integrity and the database level, rather than relying on ad-hoc and error prone application logic.
+By using a database constraint, we enforce data integrity at the database level, rather than relying on ad-hoc and error prone application logic.

 Next, let's migrate up our database as Phoenix instructed: